thehackingsage/burpsuite/README.md

 * click next and your pro version will activate

-that's it !!! start using burpsuite pro
+that's it !!! start using BurpSuite Pro v1.7.37.exe

-**you don't have to repeat this process again and again. after doing it once Windows User run .bat file & Linux User run .sh file to use the BurpSuitePro.**
+**you don't have to repeat this process again and again. after doing it once Windows User run .exe file & Linux User run .sh file to use the BurpSuitePro.**

 if you face any problem feel free to ask..